Drawing Basic Shapes

 You can create polygon entities with the Polygon tool.
 Here are a few facts that may come in handy when you create them:

-• In SketchUp, a polygon has a radius and 3 or more sides.
-So the size of your polygon is measured from a center point, and the number of sides determines the type of polygon you draw.
-A pentagon as 5 sides; an octagon has 8 sides.
+- In SketchUp, a polygon has a radius and 3 or more sides measured from a center point.
+The number of sides determines the type of polygon you draw.
+A pentagon has 5 sides; an octagon has 8 sides.

-• Polygon entities act as a single line in that they can define the edge of a face and also divide a face.
+- Polygon entities act as a single line both defining an edge and dividing a face.
 Selecting one side of the polygon selects the entire polygon.

-• The SketchUp inference engine interprets each side of a polygon as a segment.
+- The SketchUp inference engine sees each side of a polygon as a segment.
 As you hover your cursor over a polygon, you see endpoint, midpoint, and from point inferences.

 Follow these steps to draw a polygon:

-1. Select the Polygon tool () on the toolbar.
-The cursor changes to a pencil with a polygon.
+- Select the Polygon tool () on the toolbar.
 The Measurements box indicates the current number of sides.
-To change the number of sides in your polygon, you can type a number value now or wait until after you’re done drawing.
+To change the number of sides in your polygon, type a number value.

-3. Click a second time to finish the polygon.
-Here, you see a 5-sided polygon.
+Click a second time to finish the polygon.

-4. (Optional) Until you select a new tool or draw a new polygon, you can use the Measurements box to change the radius or the number of sides as follows:
+(Optional) Until you select a new tool or draw a new polygon, you can use the Measurements box to change the radius or the number of sides.
+Although the Polygon tool works similarly to the Circle tool, when you push/pull a circle or polygon into a 3D shape the circle’s edges look smooth, but a polygon’s edges show distinct sides.

 Editing shapes

-The Entity Info dialog box enables you to change a circle or polygon’s radius or sides anytime after you create the shape.
-Here’s how:
+The Entity Info dialog box can help you change a circle or polygon’s radius or sides anytime after you create the shape.
+To make changes to a shape you have drawn:

-3. In the Entity Info panel, click in the Radius or Segments box, change the value, and press Enter (Microsoft Windows) or Return (Mac).
-After you press Enter or Return, your shape immediately reflects your changes.
+- In the Entity Info panel, click in the Radius or Segments box, change the value, and press Enter (Microsoft Windows) or Return (Mac).
+After you press Enter or Return, your shape reflects your changes.